 Always keep the date of last PR in mind.
 If a horse's last PR was 6+ months ago, it may in no way indicate their current capabilities.
 If you're looking at a 4 year old who last raced as a 2 year old, you might as well ignore their previous PR(s).

-Normal, 3 year old and older, horses are loosely defined as horses who are maxed or near-maxed in Potential, have high Morale, and are at Peak.
+Normal older horses are loosely defined as horses who are maxed in Potential, have high Morale, and are at Peak.
 These horses are the easiest to manage and enter in races, as they are very straightforward with little variability.
 Unless there is a problem, high Potential horses should race well.

-When determining what grade a normal horse should be competitive in, look to Potential.
+When determining what grade a mature horse should be competitive in, look to Potential Grade suggestion.
 This is the easiest evaluation method and, thankfully, reliable for most well-attended horses.

 Every now and then you will come across horses with special circumstances.
-These may be horses who meet any of the following cases: not yet at 100% Peak, out of Prime and losing Peak, low Morale, low Courage and/or Consistency, or (for G1 only) low Experience.
+These may be horses who meet any of the following cases: out of Prime and losing Peak, low Morale, and/or low Courage and/or Consistency.

 Performance Ratings are the most reliable indicator of what grade horses with special circumstances should enter.
 You may also find PRs more useful when determining whether a horse should enter regular G1 races or Stellar races or when deciding which of your horses to campaign for series races.

-The chart below serves as a loose guideline for choosing which grade to enter.
-Keep in mind the tips above when debating which column to look at.
-When in doubt, always revert back to PR if a recent, not 'Handily', PR is available.
+The chart below serves as a loose guideline for choosing which grade to enter. .
+When in doubt, always check PR if a recent, not 'Handily', PR is available.